UChicago-ExtremeWeather/exposure_template/README.md

 ```

 <!-- Note on first-use download: the data is fetched from Zenodo and cached
      locally on the first get_data() call.
-Keep or adapt the sentence below. -->
+Keep or adapt the sentence below,
+     assuming this is still true for your pacakge. -->
 The first call to `get_data()` downloads the processed data from Zenodo and
 caches it locally; later calls read from the cache.